Georgia (country): Georgian Dream government (2012–present)

-Meanwhile, Salome Zurabishvili won the 2018 presidential election in two rounds, becoming the first woman in Georgia to hold the office in full capacity after Parliament Speaker Nino Burjanadze held the office as female interim President twice, in 2003 and 2007.
-Zurabishvili was backed by the ruling Georgian Dream party.
-It was the last direct election of a Georgian president, as additional constitutional reforms removed the popular vote.
+Georgian Dream won the 2016 parliamentary elections, achieving a constitutional supermajority of 115 out of 150 seats.
+In the 2018 presidential election, the Georgian Dream party backed independent Salome Zurabishvili, who won in the second round, becoming the first woman in Georgia to hold the office in full capacity.
+This was the last direct election of a Georgian president, as additional constitutional reforms removed the popular vote.